How To Paint Water Stains On Ceiling

 Apply the primer sealer first.
 Let it dry and you can apply a second coat depending on whether the first one completely covered the stain.
 There’s nothing wrong with applying 2 to 3 coats as it will only offer extra protection and very good coverage to hiding that stain.

-Paint The Water Stained Area
+How To Paint Over Water Stained Area

-Call On Professional Painters
+When To Call On Professional Painters